 More important is the development of skills in theological reflection.
 The goal is to learn to think theologically.
 By examining their own beliefs and their relationship to our culture and the tradition of our Christian faith, participants can learn what it means to be effective ministers in the world.
 In coming to terms with the notion that everything we do has potential for manifesting the love of Christ, we discover that our ministry is at hand wherever we turn.

 Seminar groups work under the leadership of mentors who serve as guides and administrators.
 They are not teachers in the traditional sense who are expected to impart information about the Christian tradition.
 A mentor must work as an enabler rather than as an informer of people.
 Mentors may be lay or ordained persons.
 If you are interested in taking part in EfM, either as a student or as a mentor, please contact me or email (contact information below)

 Every baptized person is called to ministry.
 The Education for Ministry program provides people with the education to carry out that ministry.
 Many people think that one must be ordained in order to be “a minister.”
 The fact is that all baptized Christians are called to be active participants in the church’s total ministry.
 The EfM program is preparation for the ministry to which we all are called.

 I am offering an online EfM group on Sundays, from 4:00 to 5:30 or 6:00pm, this is ideal for anyone who is unable to attend a face-to-face group or is planning on being away for any length of time during the year.
 This group is composed of from 10 members from across Canada.
-Deadline for registration for new members starting in September 2020 will be June 15, space is very limited.
+Deadline for registration for new members starting in September 2020 will be July 30, space is limited.
 If there is enough demand, I may be offering another online EfM Group on Wednesdays, time to be determined.
-I will be recruiting for new members to join my group starting in May 2020.
+I am recruiting for new members to join my group starting soon.